tbres96/cs461/README.md

 	     "Doing" column.
 Click on the "Create a new column" button.
 This will bring you to a new page where you can enter in a name for said column.
 Then press the "Add new column!" button.
 At the top left corner of that page, if you change you mind and do not wish to create a new column, click the "Home" link.
 This will bring you back to the main project page.
+To see the new column you just created scroll to the very bottom of the page, there you will see a horizontal scroll bar.
+Move that from left to right to see the new column you just created.